List of Intangible Cultural Heritage elements in Palestine: Background

 In 1993, in response to the Oslo Agreement, significant investment was made in the protection of Palestinian cultural heritage.
 Its subsequent inscription to the UNESCO lists has given international recognition to these practices.
 Nonetheless, researchers have argued that the intangible cultural heritage of Palestine has struggled to survive under Israeli occupation.
-This is particularly evident in the construction of internal borders prohibiting access to land, with the resultant effect of hindering traditional agricultural practices and the semi-nomadic lifeway of some communities.
+This is particularly evident in the construction of internal borders prohibiting access to land, with the resultant effect of hindering traditional agricultural practices and the semi-nomadic way of life of some communities.
 Systemic cultural appropriation of Palestine's heritage has also been reported, such as the use of traditional Palestinian embroidery in Israeli fashion.

 In some cases, Palestinian heritage has been destroyed by the occupying forces.
 For example, in the South Hebron Hills, Palestinian cave houses were confiscated by Israeli forces and the residents evicted.
 This disconnected young people in the area from their heritage; to reconnect to their identity they collected oral histories on the cave-based lifestyle.
 Support for intangible cultural heritage has also been proposed as a way to foster economic and environmental sustainability, for example in the village of Battir.
 For many Palestinians, continued connection with their cultural heritage serves as a form of resistance.
 Palestinian henna designs have had a resurgence in popularity, according to TRT World writing in 2023, with a focus on olive designs, amongst others, as an act of resistance for women.

 Other forms of intangible cultural heritage which are not inscribed, or nominated for inscription, include coffee preparation, Maqluba, Palestinian architecture, Nabulsi cheese, oral testimony from the South Hebron Hills, traditional song, as well as food practices of dried yoghurt and grape syrup.
-On-going nominations of intangible cultural heritage include Arabic Kohl, scheduled for inscription in 2025, as well as Ka'ak Al-Quds (Jerusalem sesame bread), Art and traditions of building with earth, and Oud instrument: practices, skills and performing arts, all scheduled for inscription in 2026.
+On-going nominations of intangible cultural heritage include Ka'ak Al-Quds (Jerusalem sesame bread), Art and traditions of building with earth, and Oud instrument: practices, skills and performing arts, all scheduled for inscription in 2026.
 The traditional ecological knowledge (TEK) of wild plant usage in Artas has been considered as another form of Palestinian intangible cultural heritage.